 This is how we often express our frustration with feeling to busy and being in a rush.

 To learn a language you need to speak it, period.
-Get all the practice you need with our one-on-one Portuguese lessons via Skype.
+Get all the practice you need with our one-on-one Portuguese lessons via video meetings.
 You can learn Portuguese with a Street Smart Brazil tutor anywhere in the world.